|Title:||Public Health Nurse, Full Time|

 - Monitor equipment; supply use, and inventories related to Public Health Nurse Scope of Services.

-- Provide primary and secondary care to clients in the Indian community that will include: immunizations, monitoring of chronic diseases, screening clients, home visits, discharging planning, assessment and referral, and client and community education.
+- Provide primary and secondary care to clients in our American Indian community that will include: immunizations, monitoring of chronic diseases, screening clients, home visits, discharging planning, assessment and referral, and client and community education.

 - Network Fond du Lac Human Services Division services with other agencies and programs.